Bevanism: Organisational Method

+The Bevanites represented what they considered to be "real Socialism" and maintained strong support among constituency Labour parties, though the Gaitskellites typically won most of the battles inside Parliament, while Bevanism was stronger among local Labour activists.

 Party role

 Historian Kenneth O. Morgan says.
 "Bevan alone kept the flag of left-wing socialism aloft throughout – which gave him a matchless authority amongst the constituency parties and in party conference."
 At the 1952 Labour Party Conference, Bevanites were elected to six of the seven places on the National Executive Committee by constituency representatives.

+Bevanites

+Other than Bevan himself, the following prominent Labour politicians are often considered Bevanites, but may not identify themselves as such: